14 Introduction to workshop

 Important

-During the course, we will be writing and coding mostly in the doc/learning.qmd file.
+During the workshop, we will be writing and coding mostly in the doc/learning.qmd file.
 We will also be regularly deleting the content within the file to keep things clean and easier for you, but importantly for the instructors.
 If or when you encounter an error or problem and there is a lot of the code kept in the file, often the problem is due to the left over code rather than an actual problem with the code you are writing.
 So when the helpers or instructors come to help, it makes it easier for us to help you when there is less code to look through and debug.

-But, we know you may want to keep some notes as you work in the course.
+But, we know you may want to keep some notes as you work in the workshop.
 So we suggest you create a new file called notes.qmd or something similar in the doc/ folder and either:

 • Write notes in the doc/learning.qmd file and then copy them over to your notes.qmd file when we tell you to delete everything, or